 Community Cat Program

 SPCHS endorses Trap-Neuter-Return (TNR) as the only proven humane and effective method to manage community cats.

-TNR is the method of humanely trapping feral cats, having them spayed or neutered and vaccinated against rabies, and then returning them to their colony or where they were trapped to live out their lives.
+TNR is the method of humanely trapping feral cats, having them spayed or neutered and vaccinated against rabies, and then returning them to where they were trapped to live out their lives.

 TNR also involves a caretaker who provides food and adequate shelter and monitors the cats’ health.
 TNR has been shown to be the least costly, as well as the most efficient and humane way of stabilizing community cat populations.

 Through TNR, feral and other community cats can live out their lives without adding to the homeless cat population.
 Community cats are prolific reproducers.
 Kittens as young as nine weeks can be spayed/neutered.
 Nursing females can be spayed when their kittens are eating solid food.
 If a community/feral cat has a caretaker, he will live a longer life.